Sarijen/ST7567-C-driver-for-RP2040/README.md

 This driver allows you to control a ST7567 based LCD using SPI with the RP2040 MCU.
 It includes functions for initializing the display, drawing graphics and pixels using a framebuffer, dimming the backlight and more.

+> Keep in mind that this driver may not be stable, its still in development

 # Features
 - Clearable and easily writable framebuffer
 - Drawing lines, rectangles, circles and individual pixels